Viral Customer Acquisition

 The perfect businesses: Virality plus Monetization

-My partner Nick Beim was the first one to figure this out: The best businesses are those that have figured out how to combine viral customer acquisition with a good scheme to monetize those customers.
-He followed his own advice by investing in Gilt.com, which has turned out to be one of the biggest successes on the web, with incredible viral customer growth, and associated revenue growth.
+The best businesses are those that have figured out how to combine viral customer acquisition with a good scheme to monetize those customers.
+A good example of this is Gilt.com, which leveraged a combination of viral customer growth, and a clear monetization scheme to create extraordinary revenue growth.

 In a few of these cases, the traffic levels are high enough that advertising is a viable option.
 However if you do a few simple calculations on the level of traffic needed to drive $100m in revenue through CPM ads, you quickly realize that only sites that are in the top levels of traffic are big enough to make that form of advertising an interesting business.